-Last year, we wrote about how helpful it is to have a good design for your email newsletters, as it’s the first thing the recipient notices when they open your email.
+Last time, we wrote about how helpful it is to have a good design for your email newsletters, as it’s the first thing the recipient notices when they open your email.
 But what if the reader decides not to open your email at all?

 It’s not unusual for most people like your customers or prospects to have an overflowing inbox — which is why you’d want to pay more attention to your email subject lines.
 What your subject line says can either give them a reason to open your email or lead your message straight to the spam folder.
 So here we’ll share with you some ideas to write better email headlines for your next batch of e-blasts.